parimalp/digital_design_tutorial/README.md

 The tutorial is developed to get the users (students) introduced to the digital design flow in Xilinx programmable devices using Vivado IP Integrator (IPI).
 The guide - How to create your own IPI block - guides you through the procedure of creating a custom IPI block and then use it in your next design.

+In this tutorial, we will be using Vivado 2021.2 running on Windows 10.

 ## Supporting Material

 | Material Type                  | Link                                                         |